Orange-OpenSource/ouds-ios/OUDS/Core/OUDS/Sources/_OUDS.docc/Themes.md

 You can defined your own set of raw tokens, for example:
 ```
-public typealias MyOwnTypographyRawTokens = TypographyRawTokens // Refer to type TypographyRawTokens for consistency, declared in OUDSTokensRaw
+public typealias MyOwnTypographyRawTokens = FontRawTokens // Refer to type FontRawTokens for consistency, declared in OUDSTokensRaw

 public enum MyOwnFontRawTokens {